Turkish Airlines Flight 6491: Investigation

+Initial investigation

-The cause of the crash was not immediately clear.
-Kyrgyzstan's Emergency Situations Minister, Kubatbek Boronov, stated that it was foggy at Manas at the time of the crash, but that weather conditions were not critical.
+The cause of the accident was not immediately clear.
+Kyrgyzstan's Emergency Situations Minister, Kubatbek Boronov, stated that it was foggy at Manas at the time of the accident, but that weather conditions were not critical.
 By the afternoon of 16 January, one of the two flight recorders had been found, and the other was located later in the recovery process.
-Both the flight data recorder (FDR) and cockpit voice recorder (CVR) were damaged in the crash, but investigators were still able to retrieve data from both recorders.
+Both the flight data recorder (FDR) and cockpit voice recorder (CVR) were damaged in the accident, but investigators were still able to retrieve data from both recorders.

 Deputy Prime Minister Abulgaziyev suggested that the cause may have been pilot error, noting that eleven aircraft had landed safely, despite the same weather conditions, on the previous day.
 He added that the aircraft had attempted to land twice and had damaged the runway lights at one stage.
-This statement was at odds with another official statement that the aircraft crashed during its first landing attempt.
+This statement was at odds with another official statement that the aircraft crashed during its first landing attempt, who stated that the crew were making a determined attempt to land the aircraft instead of aborting the landing.

 The Interstate Aviation Committee (IAC or MAK) of the Commonwealth of Independent States opened a technical investigation.

 The Turkish Transportation Ministry said it had sent two experts from its accident investigation board to Bishkek to assist Kyrgyz authorities.

-A Boeing technical team travelled to the accident site to provide assistance at the request and under the direction of the American accident investigation body, the National Transportation Safety Board.
+A technical team from Boeing visited the site to offer help and advice, under the auspices of the American accident investigation body, the National Transportation Safety Board.

 Many initial press responses stated that a Turkish Airlines aircraft was involved in the accident.
 In response, Turkish Airlines released a statement saying that neither the aircraft nor the crew were part of the airline, calling it an "ACT Airlines accident".
 Journalists were threatened by Turkish lawyers claiming reputational damage.
 Nevertheless, the flight was operated under a Turkish Airlines flight number.